NetLogo/NetLogo-Extension-Plugin/README.md

 # NetLogo Extension Plugin

-This plugin provides common build boilerplate for NetLogo 5.3.1 and later extensions.
+This plugin provides common build boilerplate for NetLogo 6 and 5.3.1 extensions.
 For versions before 5.3.1, please refer to [version 2.2_5.3](https://github.com/NetLogo/NetLogo-Extension-Plugin/tree/v2.2_5.3-M1)

 Currently, the plugin targets **SBT 1.3.13** (use v3.1 for SBT 0.13).